What's Included in the Price

 - Familiarity with Western Power connection requirements

-Be wary of quotes that skip a switchboard inspection.
+A good electrician will inspect your switchboard before quoting.
 In Perth's housing stock, switchboard upgrades are common and should be identified upfront, not discovered mid-job as a surprise surcharge.

 How We Calculate

 Estimates are based on current licensed Electrician rates in the Perth metropolitan area, typical equipment costs, and standard installation complexity.
 All prices include GST.
-Perth rates tend to be 10–15% higher than Sydney due to labour market conditions and equipment transport costs.
+Perth rates tend to be 10–15% higher than Sydney due to the smaller contractor market and equipment transport costs from eastern-state supply chains.
+Federal STC discounts are not deducted from the displayed range.